godofredoninja/simply/README.md

 ### Free theme for Ghost

-Hello, I created this theme for Ghost inspired by [Medium](https://medium.com/).
+Hello, I created this theme for Ghost with inspiration from [Medium](https://medium.com/).
 It is available for free so you can use on your site.
-It is strictly forbidden commercial use.
-If you have any suggestions to improve the theme,  you can send me tweet to [@GodoFredoNinja](https://goo.gl/y3aivK)
+It is strictly forbidden to use it for commercial use.
+If you have any suggestions to improve the theme,  you can send me a tweet [@GodoFredoNinja](https://goo.gl/y3aivK)

-## ❤ Please.
-Help me with a small donation on [Paypal](https://goo.gl/pE8aEC).
-For to be motivated and updated the theme with many improvements.
+## ❤ Please, help me with a small donation on [Paypal](https://goo.gl/pE8aEC).
+It'll help motivate me to update the theme with many improvements.
 [![](./donate.gif)](https://goo.gl/pE8aEC)

 ![](./screenshot.png)

 ## Demo
-You can see a demo in my Page [Demo](https://goo.gl/V7moIY).
+You can see Simply in action on my Page [Demo](https://goo.gl/V7moIY).

 ## Featured
 - Responsive layout